-The Group assesses, at each reporting date, whether there is an indication that an asset may be impaired.
-If any such indication exists, or when management deem impairment testing for an asset is necessary, the Group estimates the asset's recoverable amount.
-The recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.
+The Company assesses, at each reporting date, whether there is an indication that an asset may be impaired.
+If any such indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
+Recoverable amount is the higher of an asset's fair value less costs of disposal and its value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
-When performing this review, Heathrow and Heathrow Express form two cash generating units ('CGUs') based on the functional organisational structure by which the airport is managed.
-The Group has also assessed all Property, Plant and Equipment to consider whether there are indicators of material impairment arising from the potential physical risks arising from climate change as identified in the Task Force on Climate Related Financial Disclosures on page 74.
-No assets have been impaired this year as a result of this exercise, which will be repeated at each subsequent reporting date.
+When performing this review, Heathrow is considered to form one cash generating unit (CGU) based on the interdependence of the airport cash flows and the functional organisational structure by which the airport is managed.